Background pattern

 Inform your doctor if you experience any of these behaviors; he will explain how to manage or reduce the symptoms.

-Adolescents aged 13 years or older experience side effects similar in frequency and type to those of adults, except for drowsiness, involuntary, uncontrollable spasms or contractions, restlessness, and fatigue, which were very frequent (may affect more than 1 in 10 patients) and upper abdominal pain, dry mouth, increased heart rate, weight gain, increased appetite, muscle fasciculations, involuntary movements of the limbs, and dizziness, especially when getting up after lying down or sitting, which were frequent (may affect up to 1 in 100 patients).
+Adolescents 13 years or older experience adverse effects similar in frequency and type to those of adults, except for drowsiness, spasms, or uncontrolled contractions, restlessness, and fatigue, which were very frequent (may affect more than 1 in 10 patients), and upper abdominal pain, dry mouth, increased heart rate, weight gain, increased appetite, muscle fasciculations, involuntary movements of the limbs, and dizziness, especially when standing up after sitting or lying down, which were frequent (may affect up to 1 in 100 patients).

 Store below 30°C.